aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/v150-Upgrade.md

     -   Select Rules under events in the left navigation pane
     -   Select the `PBMMAccel-MoveAccount_rule`, select `actions`, select `Enable`
     -   Select the `PBMMAccel-PolicyChanges_rule`, select `actions`, select `Enable`
--   Follow the Standard Upgrade instructions in [Section 3.2](./index.md#32-summary-of-upgrade-steps-all-versions) of the Installation and Upgrade guide, repeated verbatim below for ease of reference
+-   Follow the Standard Upgrade instructions from the section `Summary of Upgrade Steps (all versions)` of the Installation and Upgrade guide, repeated verbatim below for ease of reference

-## "Summary of Upgrade Steps (all versions)" **_(Copied from installation guide)_**
+## "Summary of Upgrade Steps (all versions)" **_(Copied from upgrade guide)_**

 1. Login to your Organization Management (root) AWS account with administrative privileges
 2. Either:

     a) Ensure a valid Github token is stored in secrets manager, or

     b) Ensure the latest release is in a valid branch of CodeCommit in the Organization Management account.
-See [(section 2.3.2)](./install.md#create-github-personal-access-token-and-store-in-secrets-manager) for more details.
+See this [(section)](./install.md#create-github-personal-access-token-and-store-in-secrets-manager) of the installation guide for more details.

-3. Review and implement any relevant tasks noted in the upgrade considerations in [section 3.1](./index.md#31-considerations) of the Installation and Upgrade guide
+3. Review and implement any relevant tasks noted in the upgrade considerations in this [section](./upgrades.md#general-upgrade-considerations) of the Upgrade guide
 4. Update the config file in CodeCommit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)
     - An automated script is available to help convert config files to the new v1.5.0 format
     - Compare your running config file with the sample config file from the latest release